Complete Guide to Garage Floor Coatings (2026)

 ↑ Back to Table of Contents

-This is the most common question we get: "Can't I just use garage floor paint instead of epoxy?"
+This is the most common question we get: "Can't I just use garage floor paint I see in Big Box stores and paint stores instead of expensive epoxy?"
 Let's settle this once and for all with real-world data.

 3.1 Durability Comparison